tencherry10/til/thoughts/on-error-handling.md

 Implicit+Non-Fatal is the worse of all, you may not even be aware of the error.

 The solution?
-Handle every exception.
+Handle **EVERY** exception.
 If it is handle-able, do it.
 If it is an obvious error, abort the program.
 Don't propagrate the error (unless you are library function).